bradleyboehmke/Text-Mining-Tutorials/05-converting-formats.md

 ## tl'dr

-This tutorial will focus on the process of tidying document-term matrices, as well as casting a tidy data frame into a __*sparse matrix*__.
-We’ll also expore how to tidy Corpus objects, which combine raw text with document metadata, into text data frames, leading to a case study of ingesting and analyzing financial articles.
+This tutorial will focus on the process of tidying document-term matrices, as well as casting a tidy data frame into a __*sparse matrix*__.[^tidy] We’ll also expore how to tidy Corpus objects, which combine raw text with document metadata, into text data frames, leading to a case study of ingesting and analyzing financial articles.

-1. [Replication requirements](#rep): What you’ll need to reproduce the analysis in this tutorial
+1. [Replication requirements](#rep): What you’ll need to reproduce the analysis in this tutorial.
-2. [Tidying a document-term matrix](#tidydtm): Tidying the most common text mining data structure
+2. [Tidying a document-term matrix](#tidydtm): Tidying the most common text mining data structure.
+3. [Casting tidy text data into a matrix](#casting): Be able to go from tidy to non-tidy.
+4. [Tidying corpus objects with metadata](#meta): Tidying corpus data that includes metadata.

 ## Replication Requirements {#rep}